taminob/Game-of-Life/README.md

 ### GraphicConfiguration (graphicconfiguration.h):
 This class stores all graphic configurations which are required to allow a customized graphical interface.
 It is also responsible for loading and saving its configurations.
 The file name is ".configuration" and the path can be set with set_config_path().
 The default path is the execution path.
+GraphicConfiguration requires the QColor class of the Qt-framework.

 ### GraphicCore (graphiccore.h):
 Using the defines ENABLE_CALC_TIME_MEASUREMENT and ENABLE_DRAW_TIME_MEASUREMENT it is possible to measure the calculation and drawing performance and output the result on the execution console in microseconds.
+GraphicCore requires the Qt-framework.

 ### MainWindow (mainwindow.h; inherits from QMainWindow):